scikit-build/scikit-build-core/README.md

 Some known missing features that will be developed soon:

-- Support for caching between builds is currently opt-in with `build-dir`
 - No editable mode support
 - The docs are not written
 - Dedicated entrypoints are planned for projects wanting to support discovery
 - No support for other targets besides install
 - Wheels are not fully reproducible yet
+- Dynamic metadata support is being developed

 Other backends are also planned: